abelardopardo/ontask_b/docs/Tutorial/Tasks/plugin_write.rst

 The steps to *run the model* are:

-- Click in the |fa-table| *Table* icon in the top menu and select the option *Run model*.
+- Click in the |bi-table| *Table* icon in the top menu and select the option *Run model*.
 The table will include those models ready for execution.

 .. figure:: /scaptures/dataops_model_list.png
    :align: center